 February 13, 2017

-The Anglo-Saxons were the first to coin the word “kinsman.”
-Then, it pertained to any male relative; specifically, a brother.
-Today, here in Pittsburgh, the noun represents the name of a meticulously curated menswear boutique in Lawrenceville.
-Owned and solely operated by founder Courtney Powell, Kinsman Shop fosters everything its Old English roots suggest: camaraderie, community, family.
+The Anglo-Saxons coined the word “kinsman” to reference any male relative; typically, a brother.
+In present-day Pittsburgh, a menswear shop of the same name intentionally fosters everything its Old English roots suggest: camaraderie, community, family.

 Also, really fantastic-looking menswear.

-“The idea behind Kinsman is that is should eliminate the excess,” she explains.
-“It’s really curated, simple, functional stuff.
+“Eliminate the excess,” Powell says. “[Kinsman offers] really curated, simple, functional stuff.
 All the stuff that you need.
-I don’t want anyone to come in and feel overwhelmed, like there’s a ton of shit, you know?
 Excess does not equal happiness; [it] does not equal fulfillment.
-If anything, it’s detracting from all of that.”
+If anything, [excess] is detracting from all of that.”

-“I think the Kinsman guy is someone who values a life well-lived, who lives with intention, and is deliberate in everything that he’s doing,” she says.
-“He’s really trying to craft a life and a lifestyle that suits him, and is for himself, and not for anyone else.
+Powell says, “I think the Kinsman guy is someone who values a life well-lived, who lives with intention and is deliberate in everything that he’s doing.

 “I think it’s easy to think about clothes in a materialistic sort of way, or [in a] superficial [way].
 But I don’t view them like that … we all have to wear them.
 We’re kind of crafting an identity of sorts with them.
 So, put good, simple, functional stuff on your body.”

 In other words: Buy clothing that’s built for longevity, that’s independent of contemporary trends, and that’s made ethically and transparently in the United States.

 Kinsman is the breath of fresh air we didn’t know we needed.